-Yet what nature lovers come here is for the pier number 39 that has colonies of Californian sea lions.
-These sea lions settled here after the 1989 earthquake when they had to escape from somewhere else and they have since increased in number.
+What all nature lovers come here for is the Pier 39 with colonies of barking Californian sea lions.
+The sea lions settled here after the 1989 earthquake when they had to escape from somewhere else and since that they have increased in number.

-To get to the end of the pier where the sea lions are you will need to walk all the way through past the tourist zone and all souvenir shops and carousels.
+To get to the end of the pier where the sea lions are you will need to walk all the way through the tourist zone, souvenir shops and carousels.
 By the way, the carousel below has two levels:

-Pier 39 is always packed with people and there is a good selection of restaurants where to have lunch.
+Pier 39 is always packed with people and unlike elsewhere in the city, has a good choice of restaurants where to have lunch.

-But then the main thing, the sea lions:
+But the main thing here are the sea lions:

 San Francisco Pier 39 Sea Lions